-Sagina are mat growing hardy perennials mosses that reach about 10 cm in height.
+Sagina are mat growing hardy perennial mosses that reach about 10 cm (4 inches) in height.

 Sagina have lime green lance shaped leaves, and bloom in the summer carrying tiny white flowers.